 What is the process to apply for entrance into the theatre program as a first year student or transfer student?

-Screen acting applicants are auditioned by the Department of Theatre, and will also be reviewed by the Dodge College of Film and Media Studies as part of the admissions process.
+Department faculty and the Admissions department will review each applicant, and both must accept each applicant.
+In addition, Screen Acting applicants will also be reviewed by the Dodge College of Film and Media Arts as part of the admissions process.